granterogers/TrayZoom/README.md

 ## Troubleshooting

 **Nothing happens when I scroll**
-- Make sure you are running as Administrator.
 - Some security software blocks low-level input hooks; try adding an exception for TrayZoom.exe.
+- The hook does not intercept input over windows running as administrator (e.g. Task Manager).
+This is a Windows limitation for non-elevated apps.

 **"Could not initialise the Windows Magnification API"**
 - Confirm you are on Windows 8.1 or later.